robenkleene/development-references/languages/rust/crates/rust-assert_cmd.md

 # `assert_cmd`

-To debug by printing the output, with:
+To get the output of a test, with:

 ```
         let output = mov()